stjosefb/flabel/README.md

 1. clone repository
 2. cd freelabel-wacv/
-3. create virtual environment: virtualenv . (if you have multiple python versions, run: virtualenv -p python3 .)
+3. create virtual environment: virtualenv . (if you have multiple python versions, run: virtualenv -p python3 .) conda create -n freelabel anaconda python -m venv freelabel D:\Users\Jos\.virtualenv\freelabel\Scripts\activate.bat

+conda create --name fltest
+conda activate fltest

+ERROR: After October 2020 you may experience errors when installing or updating packages.
+This is because pip will change the way that it resolves dependency conflicts.

+We recommend you use --use-feature=2020-resolver to test your packages with the new resolver before it becomes the default.

+matplotlib 3.3.0 requires numpy>=1.15, but you'll have numpy 1.14.5 which is incompatible.

 4. enter virtual environment: source ./bin/activate
 5. install requirements: pip install -r requirements.txt (if it fails, try upgrading pip: pip install --upgrade pip)
 6. Recompile callRGR: